pomkos/macbook_setup/README.md

 # Pete's Awesome Macbook Setup

-A list of convenience and productivity apps installed and used daily
+A list of convenience and productivity apps installed and used, many from [this repo](https://github.com/phmullins/awesome-macos).

 ## Apps
 ### Brew code